tarlanhasanli/ewallet/README.md

 - PUT /wallets/{id}/transfer: Transfer funds from one wallet to another

 #### Note
-Basic Authentication and Transaction History functionality are not implemented in this version of the application.
+Basic Authentication is not implemented in this version of the application.

+### Running without Docker
+If you prefer to run the application without Docker, follow these steps:

+1. Clone the repository
+2. Open a terminal and navigate to the `ewallet/frontend` directory
+3. Run `npm install` to install the necessary dependencies
+4. Run `npm start` to start the React development server
+5. Open another terminal and navigate to the `ewallet` directory
+6. Run `mvn spring-boot:run` to start the Spring Boot server
+7. Open a web browser and navigate to http://localhost:3000 to use the application